bradrn/Conkey/README.md

 Conkey is based around the following design principles:

-- It is based on a **US keyboard layout**.
+- Conkey extends the **US keyboard layout**.
+  It does not change or swap any part of this base layout.
-  (A UK version is not planned, but I am more than happy for someone else to make one if they are interested.)
+  (Versions based on UK, Dvorak, Colemak etc. layouts are not planned, but I would be more than happy for someone else to make one if they are interested.)
-- All special characters are to be accessed using **AltGr only**.
-The base US layout is **inviolate**, and the **control key is left unused**.
+- All special characters use the [**AltGr**](https://en.wikipedia.org/wiki/AltGr_key) modifier key for access, and no other key.
-- **Mnemonics** to be used whenever possible.
-Although many characters have no obvious mnemonic, when one does exist it should be used.
+- **Mnemonic** key sequences should be preferred when possible.
-- Conkey supports **only Latin scripts** (not including the IPA).
+- Conkey supports **primarily Latin scripts**.
-  Characters from other scripts should only be added if they have been used at some point in a Latin-based script.
+  Characters from other scripts should only be added if they have been used at some point alongside a Latin-based script.

 Any future development should conform to these principles.